pulzze/autoflow-documentation/docs/Documentation/Examples/API/PUT/Index.md

 ### 2.2.
 Click Add API Operation, Then Click your new Path!

-Clic Add API Operation, then Click your new PATH.
+Click Add API Operation, then Click your new PATH.
 <img src={put_main3} alt="Version Location" class="myResponsiveImg" width="800px"/>

-Now we can see below screen.<br/>
+Now we can see the below screen.<br/>
-The api has already been made and completed.<br/>
+The API has already been made and completed.<br/>
 However, our goal is to send  <span class="method put">PUT</span> ```/user/{user_id}``` with URL PATH and Request Body<br/>
 <img src={put_main4} alt="Version Location" class="myResponsiveImg" width="800px"/>